Plastic Surgery Instructions (Sternal Wound Flap):

 -Avoid any excessive pressure on your chest/flap.

--You will be on sternal precautions for at least 3 weeks and until released to full activity by your CardioThoracic Surgeon.
+-You will be on sternal precautions for at least 3 weeks, and until you are released to full activity by your Cardiothoracic Surgeon.

--Females need to wear a surgical bra at all times except when showering.
+-Females need to always wear a surgical bra, except when showering.
 This will relieve tension on the skin closure.

 -You can wash your surgical bra in the washing machine if it gets dirty.

--Strip your drains at least 3 times per day.
-If you use a small amount of soap/water or hand sanitizer it makes the process easier.
+- Strip your drains at least 3 times per day.
+If you use a small amount of soap/water or hand sanitizer on your hand while stripping the drain, it makes the process easier.

--Take your pain medication with food.
-This can be with as little as a few crackers.
-This will help prevent nausea.
+-Take your pain medication with food (a few crackers are ok) to help prevent nausea.

 -Be sure to walk at least 300 yards daily.
 This can be broken up in multiple short trips.
 It is OK and recommended that you walk more than the minimum of 300 yards.
 This will help prevent Deep Vein Thrombosis (DVT’s/Blood Clots) and Pulmonary Embolisms (PE’s).